-Writing a first draft that gets all your thoughts down about a particular story is the essential first step towards drafting a popular post.
-You get everything out that is in your heart along with what you’ve researched on the subject (yes, there is research), giving little value to grammar or structure on order to get everything out.
+Writing a first draft that gets all your thoughts down about a particular story is the essential first step toward drafting a popular post.
+You get everything out that is in your heart along with what you’ve researched on the subject (yes, there is research), giving little value to grammar or structure in order to get everything out.

 As Anne Lamott wrote in her book, Bird By bird, “For me and most of the other writers I know, writing is not rapturous.
 In fact, the only way I can get anything written at all is to write really, really shitty first drafts.”